Is Client-Side Image Compression Safe?

 Canvas API

 The HTML Canvas API allows images to be drawn, resized, and re-encoded directly in the browser.
-Compression happens by adjusting dimensions, quality levels, or formats before exporting the image.
+Compression happens by adjusting dimensions, quality levels, or output formats before exporting the image.
+This approach is widely supported but can be memory-intensive for very large files.

 WebAssembly and Image Codecs